interlay/interlay.github.io/docs/guides/vesting.md

 #### **Kintsugi**

-Vesting stared on 13 October (when Kintsugi won a parachain).
+Vesting started on 13 October 2021 (when Kintsugi won a parachain).

+Vesting takes **48 weeks in total**.

 Unlocking happens **per ~block~ week** (see below).